eoezkaya/RoDeO/README.md

 for scientific/engineering applications, in which the objective function and/or constraints are evaluated by a computationally expensive simulations.

 Features of RoDeO Package:
-- Surrogate-based global optimization strategy
+- Surrogate model based Efficient Global Optimization (EGO) strategy
-- Full data driven approach
+- Data driven approach
-- Easy and efficient treatement of inequality constraints
+- Easy and efficient treatment of inequality constraints
 - Surrogate models can be trained also using sensitivity data